avaframe/AvaFrame/docs/moduleLog2Report.rst

 Generate Report
 ===================

-The Generate Report function creates a markdown style report of data that is provided in a python dictionary.
+The Generate Report function creates a markdown style report corresponding to the data provided in the python input dictionary.
 The report is structured in blocks according to the types provided in the dictionary.
 Currently, the report generation supports the following types: